 First announced in November 2016, we still haven’t seen it launched.
-It’s important to include AMP in your websites theme before the launch of the index, because it’s better than using a responsive website design or separate domain for your mobile website.
+It’s vital to include AMP in the theme of your website before the launch of the index because it’s better than using a responsive website design or separate domain for your mobile site.

 AMP documents load 2x faster than standard websites, and just a tenth of the latency of a responsive mobile page.

 Still not sure you should make AMP a priority?